 What does Ayurveda say about Gotu Kola?

 Gotu Kola is mentioned extensively in various Ayurvedic scriptures and Sushruta Samhita.
 The herb in ancient texts is referred to as mandukparni or jalbrahmi.
-As per Ayurveda, Gotu Kola has some promising properties that make it an indispensable part of medicinal preparations.
-Some significant properties as mentioned in Ayurvedic scriptures, Charak Samhita, and Sushruta Samhita include antibacterial, anti-fungal, anti-inflammatory, blood purifying, anti-aging properties, etc4.
-Several ancient scriptures also mention the use of Gotu Kola for its potential ability to revitalize the nerves and brain cells5.
+As per Ayurveda, Gotu Kola health benefits are immense. it helps in multiple ways, making it an indispensable part of medicinal preparations.
+Some significant properties mentioned in Ayurvedic scriptures, Charak Samhita, and Sushruta Samhita include antibacterial, anti-fungal, anti-inflammatory, blood-purifying, and anti-aging properties.
+Several ancient scriptures also highlight the benefits of Gotu Kola, particularly its potential ability to revitalize the nerves and brain cells.

 In Ayurvedic practices, Gotu Kola or mandukparni is used for balancing Kapha, Pitta, and Vata dosha, making it a Tridoshak herb.
-Ayurvedic scriptures suggest that Gotu Kola’s calming properties help balance mental or emotional aggravations involving both Vata and Pitta dosha.
+Ayurvedic scriptures suggest that Gotu Kola benefits mental and emotional well-being by helping balance Vata and Pitta dosha.
 It can additionally help reduce excess Kapha in the body.
-Ayurveda mentions that Gotu Kola can also help balance pitta’s sub-doshas, including sadhaka pitta (related to the intellect, conscious thinking, understanding, and emotions) and bhrajaka pitta (related to skin, complexion, color, skin temperature, etc.).
+Ayurveda also mentions that Gotu Kola can help balance Pitta’s sub-doshas, including sadhaka pitta (related to intellect, conscious thinking, understanding, and emotions) and bhrajaka pitta (related to skin, complexion, color, and skin temperature).

-Considerable research and clinical trials have shown that Gotu Kola has beneficial dermatologic effects as envisaged in Ayurveda and other scriptures.
+Considerable research and clinical trials have shown that Gotu Kola has beneficial dermatologic effects, as envisaged in Ayurveda and other scriptures.
 The medicinal and therapeutic properties of Gotu Kola can help enhance and improve overall health, skin, and hair.
-Some prominent ways in which the herb can potentially help include:
+Given below are the various benefits of gotu kola for skin & hair:

 Helps with oily skin

-One of the most unique qualities of Gotu Kola is its ability to offer benefits as a potential moisture regulator6.
+One of the unique benefits of gotu kola for skin is its potential as a moisture regulator.
 This means that the herb may act as an astringent and moisturizer simultaneously, making it ideal for people struggling with oily or combination skin.
 People with Pitta imbalance generally struggle with oily skin.
-Pitta skin, being delicate and warm temperatures can get oily and inflamed.
-Therefore, when a person uses Gotu Kola, its relaxing properties can relax the Pitta-aggravated skin and reduce excess oil production (predominantly in the T-zone).
+Pitta skin, being delicate and warm, can get oily and inflamed.
+Therefore, when a person uses Gotu Kola, its relaxing properties can help calm Pitta-aggravated skin and reduce excess oil production (predominantly in the T-zone).

 In addition, the herb’s cleansing properties may help get rid of excess oil and impurities.
-Herbal practitioners highlight that, unlike over-the-counter chemical-based products that can only be used during a specific time of the day, Gotu Kola can be used anytime.
+Herbal practitioners emphasize that, unlike over-the-counter chemical-based products restricted to specific times of the day, gotu kola for skin can be used at any time.
 A paste made using Gotu Kola, amla, and hibiscus powder with rose water may help remove excess oil from the skin.
-Leave the paste on face for 20-30 minutes and wash it with water.
+Leave the paste on the face for 20-30 minutes and wash it with water.

 Stretch marks